DIGOARTHUR/github-automated-repos/README.md

 ![image](https://github.com/DIGOARTHUR/github-automated-repos/assets/59892368/9a0a0aaf-02e8-4a7f-8390-6e7fb4a3ea53)

 > [!IMPORTANT]
-> To insert stack names in the topics field, see web documentation > [Stack Icons](https://github-automated-repos.vercel.app)
+> To insert stack names in the topics field, see web documentation or the table below.  > [Stack Icons](https://github-automated-repos.vercel.app)

 <div align="center" alt='stackIcons List'>